-Multiple myeloma, sometimes just called myeloma, is a form of cancer which affects plasma cells.
+Multiple myeloma, sometimes just called myeloma, is a form of cancer that affects plasma cells.
 These are a type of white blood cell made in the bone marrow.
 Bone marrow, where most blood cells are made, is the 'spongy' material found in the centre of the larger bones in the body.
 Normal plasma cells produce antibodies, also called immunoglobulins, to help fight infection.

 In myeloma, these plasma cells become abnormal, multiply uncontrollably and release only one type of antibody, known as paraprotein, which has no useful function.
 It is often through the measurement of paraprotein that myeloma is diagnosed and monitored.

 Myeloma affects many places in the body (thus 'multiple' myeloma) where bone marrow is normally active in an adult.
 For example, in the bones of the spine, skull, pelvis, shoulder blades, rib cage and the long bones of the arms and legs.